1 million children leave behind lives, friends in Ukraine

 “I hope that where they are going the people receiving them give them counseling,” Gradinaru said.

+“If they try to leave Russians open fire and kill them,” Mudrenko said, her voice shaking with emotion.
+“They are running out of food and water, and they die.”

+She said a 6-year-old girl died Monday in the besieged city of Mariupol on the Azov Sea, “alone in the last moments of her life as her mother was killed by Russian shelling.”

-Valeria Varenko, 9, traveled day and night to Hungary with her mother Julia and her little brother after bombings had forced them to shelter in the basement of their apartment building in the Ukrainian capital Kyiv.
+Valeria Varenko, 9, traveled day and night to Hungary with her mother Julia and her little brother after bombings forced them to shelter in the basement of their apartment building in the Ukrainian capital, Kyiv.

 Her father stayed behind to help defend Kyiv from Russian troops edging closer to the city.
-She said she was very proud of him, and that she misses him “very much.”
+She said she was proud of him and misses him “very much.”

 “I would really like him to come, but unfortunately he isn’t allowed,” she said.